brousalis/surf-server/README.md

 with
 - #define LEGACY_COLORS "CS:GO Color Support"

-3.) recompile all needed .sp files (some modules have different files for CS:GO).
+3.)
+Recompile all needed .sp files (some modules have different files for CS:GO).

 4.)
 Insert "timer" keyvalue into configs/databases.cfg (no sqlite support).